In short

-• The right bag size depends on the type of product sold and the typical purchase volume in store.
+• The right bag size depends on the type of product sold and the typical purchase volume in store, not on aesthetic preference.

-• An unsuitable bag size leads to unnecessary waste, hidden costs and a weaker customer experience.
+• An unsuitable bag size leads to unnecessary material waste, hidden stockroom costs and a weaker checkout experience.

 • A small range of well-selected standard sizes is usually more effective than managing many uncoordinated formats.